liana-p/narrat-engine/docs/guides/building-and-exporting.md

 You can either release your game as a web game, or as an executable.

+## Releasing on Steam

+See the [Steam publishing guide](/guides/steam-publishing.md) for more information on how to release your game on Steam.

 ### Web game release on itch.io

 Itch.io expects you to upload a zip file containing a web application, that is to say a folder containing at least a `index.html` file that has been zipped up.